Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Use of the bootstrap for statistical inference

 \section{Use of the bootstrap for statistical inference}

-The results obtained in Section \ref{sec:results} on the distribution of empirical Sinkhorn divergences are only asymptotic, and it is thus of interest to estimate their non-asymptotic distribution using a bootstrap procedure.
+The results obtained in Section \ref{sec:results} on the distribution of the empirical Sinkhorn divergence and Sinkhorn loss are only asymptotic.
+It is thus of interest to estimate their non-asymptotic distribution using a bootstrap procedure.
 The bootstrap consists in drawing new samples from an empirical distribution $\hat{\P}_n$ that has been obtained from an unknown distribution $\P$.
 Therefore, conditionally on $\hat{\P}_n$, it allows to obtain new observations (considered as approximately sampled from $\P$) that can be used to approximate the distribution of a test statistics using Monte-Carlo experiments.
 We refer to \cite{efron93bootstrap} for a general introduction to the bootstrap procedure.

-Nevertheless, as carefully explained in \cite{sommerfeld2016inference}, for a test statistic based on functions that are only Hadamard directionally differentiability a classical bootstrap procedure is not consistent.
-To overcome this issue, we decide to choose $\alpha$ and $\beta$ in $N_{\lambda}(a,b)$ \eqref{eq:Nlambda} such that their components sum up to zero.
-In this way the optimal solution of the dual problem \eqref{dual} becomes unique as initially remarked in \cite{cuturi2013fast}.
-We denote this solution by $(\alpha_{\lambda}^0,\beta_{\lambda}^0)$, and we let $N_{\lambda}^0(a,b) = \{ (\alpha_{\lambda}^0,\beta_{\lambda}^0) \}$.
-Under this additional normalization, the previous results remain true.
-In particular, the directional derivative of $d_{\lambda}$ at $(a,b)$ becomes

-which is a linear map.
-Hence, by Proposition 2.1 in \cite{fang2014inference}, the functional $(a,b)\mapsto d_{\lambda}(a,b)$ is Hadamard differentiable in the usual sense on $\mbox{int}(\Sigma_N\times\Sigma_N)$.
-We can thus apply the Delta-method to prove consistency of the bootstrap in our setting using the bounded Lipschitz metric defined below. \begin{defi} The Bounded Lipschitz (BL) metric is defined for $\mu,\nu$ probability measures on $\Omega$ by
+We can apply the delta-method to prove the consistency of the bootstrap in our setting using the bounded Lipschitz metric as defined below. \begin{defi} The Bounded Lipschitz (BL) metric between two probability measures $\mu,\nu$ supported on $\Omega$ is defined by